Alumni Joline Lambert

 Joline grew up on the Peavine Métis Settlement, eventually becoming a member.
 She enrolled in the Teacher Assistant program at Northern Lakes College, graduating in 2005.
 A few years later, she returned to take University Studies, followed by the Aboriginal Teacher Education Program (ATEP) offered by the University of Alberta through Northern Lakes College.
 She graduated with a Bachelor of Education in 2013.

 Joline spent her first year teaching kindergarten in Garden River on the Little Red River Cree Nation in 2013-2014.
 In the fall of 2015, she started at OPK with the Bigstone Cree Nation Education Authority as a fifth grade teacher.
 In her fifth year with OPK, she was promoted to Vice-Principal for grades six to nine.
+In the fall of 2020, Joline returned to the classroom full time teaching Junior High math.

 When asked why she chose to study with Northern Lakes College, she does not hesitate in her reply.
 “It was home.
 It was local.
 It was accessible.
 I was a single mom and wanted to raise my children where I had family support.
 I also did not want to raise my kids in the city.”